 As stated by art.
-1, paragraph 35 of the Italian Law 190/2014 - the so called "2015 Stability Law" - and clarified, by the Italian Tax Authority in the Official Memorandum 5/E dated March 23, 2016, companies investing in research and development activities are allowed to recognize an R&D tax credit in the period 2015-2020 that can be used to offset certain taxes and contributions.
-According to the application guidelines issued by the Tax Authority, R&D tax credit for a specified year is recognised to the extent of a defined percentage (50%) of the difference between certain R&D expenses incurred in the year and the average of the same expenses incurred in the three-year period 2012-2014.
+1, paragraph 35 of the Italian Law 190/2014 - the so called "2015 Stability Law" - and clarified, by the Italian Tax Authority in the Official Memorandum 5/E dated March 23, 2016, companies investing in research and development activities are allowed to recognize an R&D tax credit in the period 2015-2020.
+The R&D tax credit does not provide for a direct reimbursement of incurred expenses as such expenses are only used to calculate the amount that each company can recognize as a receivable.
+Such receivable can be used to offset the payment of certain taxes and contributions (e.g. social contributions, VAT payables, registration fees, income and withholding taxes and all other tax-related items that companies pay on a monthly basis) with the aim of relieving the actual monthly cash-out.

-The "2019 Stability Law" has partially amended the existing rules.
-From January 1, 2019 onward: i) the defined percentage of 50% has be reduced to 25% for all R&D expenses except Staff costs and expenses incurred with Italian subcontractors and ii) the total R&D Tax Credit that can be granted in an year has been limited to EUR 10 million (in 2018 it was EUR 20 million).
-The "2020 Stability Law" has ceased the existing structure of the R&D Tax Credit.
+The "2020 Stability Law" has ceased the old structure of the R&D Tax Credit.
 Starting from January 1, 2020, companies investing in research and development activities are allowed to recognize an R&D tax credit that will be equal to the 12% of certain R&D expenses incurred in the year.
-For the year 2020, the total R&D tax credit that can be granted is limited to EUR 3 million.
+For the year 2020, the total R&D tax credit that can be granted, is limited to EUR 3 million.

-Expenses incurred by the Company in 2019 granted a total R&D tax credit amounting to EUR 4,969 (2018: 5,940).
-Therefore, Services received from sub-contractors, Consultancy fees and Material and consumable used have been reduced respectively by EUR 3,204 (2018: 3,266), EUR 383 (2018: 667) and EUR 440 (2018: 1,214).
+Expenses incurred by the Company in 2020 granted a total R&D tax credit amounting to EUR 1,411 (2019: 4,969).
+Therefore, Services received from sub-contractors, Consultancy fees and Material and consumable used have been reduced respectively by EUR 1,078 (2019: 3,204), EUR 49 (2019: 383) and EUR 40 (2019: 440).
 The overall effect is detailed in the following table.
-Please refer to Note 10 for additional information regarding the impact of R&D Tax credit on Staff Costs.
+Please refer to Note 9 for additional information regarding the impact of R&D Tax credit on Staff Costs.

-Since May 14, 2012, all safinamide/Xadago®-related research and development expenses borne by the Group are reimbursed by Zambon: accordingly, research and development expenses are presented net of the reimbursement by Zambon, amounting to EUR 50 as of December 2019 (2018: EUR 44).
+Since May 14, 2012, all safinamide/Xadago®-related research and development expenses borne by the Group are reimbursed by Zambon: accordingly, research and development expenses are presented net of the reimbursement by Zambon, amounting to EUR 66 as of December 2020 (2019: EUR 50).